boekkooi/openshift-cartridge-php/README.md

 rhc cartridge add -a myapp --env OPENSHIFT_PHP_VERSION=5.5.22 http://cartreflect-claytondev.rhcloud.com/github/boekkooi/openshift-cartridge-php
 ```

+## Versions
+Currently this cartridge has the following versions:
+- PHP 5.5.22
+- PHP 5.6.6

+If you need another version you can compile it yourself and submit a PR to get it integrated.

 ## Configuration
 For the best result with this cartridge you are adviced to create a `.openshift/action_hooks/build` and add the following to it:
 ```BASH